-Old methods for prolonging the edible life of food
+Old methods for prolonging the life of food

 In the past, perishable food was kept in the food safe because there were no fridges.
-Although this normally worked well, it did not always, either because the weather was particularly hot and humid or the personal hygiene of shop keepers was not what it should have been.
-Money was tight and food was hardly ever thrown away.
-This page describes the ways that people used use to prolong the edible life of short-life food and food on the point of going bad.
+Although this normally worked well, it did not always, either because the weather was particularly hot and humid or the personal hygiene was not what it should have been.
+Money was tight, ice would never have been bought by ordinary people and food was hardly ever thrown away.
+This page describes ways that households used use to prolong the edible life of short-life food and food on the point of going bad.
+Includes a recipe for 'bread and butter pudding'.

 The butter cooler and milk cooler